-The travelling bogie 1 consists of two Fishplates bolted together by their elongated holes, and at each end of it Double Brackets are fastened by \( \frac{1}{2}'' \) Bolts.
-Two \( 2'' \) Rods are pushed through the Double Brackets and carry \( 1'' \) fast Pulleys spaced so that their grooves fit on the two \( 12\) form the top of the jib.
-The Trunnions \( 2 \) at the base of the jib are secured to a Bush Wheel mounted on a Rod held in the bosses of two Road Wheels.
+The travelling bogie 1 consists of two Fishplates bolted together by their elongated holes, and at each end of it Double Brackets are fastened by \( \frac{\pi}{2}'' \) Bolts.
+Two 2" Rods are pushed through the Double Brackets and carry 1" fast Pulleys spaced so that their grooves fit on the two 12\( \frac{\pi}{2}'' \) Strips that form the top of the jib.
+The Trunnions 2 at the base of the jib are secured to a Bush Wheel mounted on a Rod held in the bosses of two Road Wheels.

-The Road Wheels are placed one above are placed one above and one below the $2\frac{1}{2}$ " $\times$ $1\frac{1}{2}$ " Flexible Plates that form the top of the tower.
-Cord 3 is first fastened to the \$" Bolt at the rear end of the travelling bogie, and then wound three times around the Crank Handle.
-It is then led around the Rod journalled in the Flat Trunnions at the front end of the jib, and brought back and tied to another #" Bolt at the front of the bogie.
-Cord 4 is first fastened to Rod 5, which is passed through the end holes of the 121⁄2" Strips, and then over the rear axle of the bogie.
+The Road Wheels

+are placed one above and one below the $2\frac{1}{2}$ " $\times 1\frac{1}{2}$ " Flexible Plates that form the top of the tower.

+Cord 3 is first fastened to the 3" Bolt at the rear end of the travelling bogie, and then wound three times around the Crank Handle 5.
+It is then led around the Rod journalled in the Fit Trunnions at the front end of the jib and brought back and tied to another a" Bolt at the front of the bogie.

+Cord 4 is first fastened to a Rod, passed through the vertical Strips at the rear of the jib and is then led over the rear axle of the bogie.
 It is then passed around the 1⁄2" Pulley 6, led over the front axle of the bogie, around the Rod at the front end of the jib, and finally tied to the bogie.
-The its Rod are held in the Stepped Bent Strip by a Cord Anchoring Spring.
+The 1⁄2" loose Pulley 6 and its Rod are held in the Stepped Bent Strip by a Cord Anchoring Spring.

 Two Flat Trunnions are bolted to the bottom of the ladder, and the shaft of the Crank Handle shown in Fig. 3.6a passes through the holes at their narrow ends.
-The bonnet, which is formed from a U-Section Curved Plate and two $2\frac{1}{4}$ × $1\frac{1}{4}$ Flexible Plates, is fastened to the frame by Reversed Angle Brackets.
-These latter also support the $2\frac{1}{4}$ Strips at the sides of the bonnet.
-The $3\frac{1}{4}$ Rod representing the steering column passes through the free hole of a Fishplate bolted to the dashboard, then through a hole in the Flexible Plate at the bottom of the cab.
-It is fastened in position by a Cord Applexing Strips.
+The bonnet, which is formed from a U-Section Curved Plate and two $2\frac{1}{4}$ " $2\frac{1}{4}$ " Flexible Plates, is fastened to the frame by Reversed Angle Brackets.
+These latter also support the $2\frac{1}{4}$ " Strips at the sides of the bonnet.
+The $3\frac{1}{4}$ " Rod representing the steering column passes through the free hole of a Fishplate bolted to the dashboard, then through a hole in the Flexible Plate at the bottom of the cab.
+It is fastened in position by a Cord Anchoring Spring.